 DAY 5—SKYLINE DRIVE/JEFFERSON’S MONTICELLO/APPOMATTOX COURT HOUSE

-This morning we drive portions of one of America’s most scenic routes in the US, Skyline Drive.
-We’ll make a few stops along the way for photos and a visit to Big Meadows Visitors Center before we make our way to Monticello, home of Thomas Jefferson—author of the Declaration of Independence.
-Monticello was also a working plantation and we’ll learn about the people, enslaved and free, who lived and worked on the mountaintop.
+This morning, drive portions of one of America’s most scenic routes, Skyline Drive, on our way to Big Meadows Visitors Center.
+Then it’s off to Monticello, home of Thomas Jefferson—author of the Declaration of Independence.
+Monticello was a working plantation and we’ll learn about the people, enslaved and free, who lived and worked on the mountaintop.
 This afternoon, enjoy a true southern lunch at Michie Tavern.
-Delight in fried chicken, hickory-smoked pork barbecue, stewed tomatoes, black-eyed peas, buttermilk biscuits and so much more.
-Yum!
-Then we’ll visit Appomattox Court House to learn more about Robert E. Lee’s surrender to Ulysses S. Grant which took place on April 9, 1865.
-We overnight in Danville this evening.
+Then we’ll visit Appomattox Court House to learn more about Robert E. Lee’s surrender to Ulysses S. Grant in 1865.
 B, L

-After breakfast, travel to North Carolina and spend the afternoon at George and Edith Vanderbilt’s extraordinary Biltmore Estate.
-Take a self-guided visit inside the luxurious family home, as magnificent today as it was more than a century ago.
-You’ll see displays of vintage clothing, accessories, art, furniture, and more that illustrate the lives of the Vanderbilt family.
-We’ll also have the opportunity to stroll their famous gardens designed by America’s foremost landscape architect, Frederick Law Olmsted.
-From the beauty of the Italian Garden to the breathtaking trees in America’s first managed forest, Biltmore’s lush landscape is a living tribute to Olmsted’s genius.
-Afterwards, we’ll have a tasty lunch at the Stable Café located on the grounds of the estate before free time to stroll through Biltmore’s charming Antler Hill Village and Winery.
+Today we travel to North Carolina and spend the afternoon at George and Edith Vanderbilt’s extraordinary Biltmore Estate.
+Take a self-guided visit inside the luxurious family home and stroll their famous gardens designed by America’s foremost landscape architect, Frederick Law Olmsted.
+Afterwards, have a tasty lunch at the Stable Café located on the grounds of the estate.
 B, L

-We continue our tour through the western North Carolina mountains to Bryson City, where it’s “all aboard” our thrilling rail excursion along the beautiful Nantahala River.
-We’ll learn how the Western North Carolina Railroad opened up the “outside” world to thousands of hill people.
-Then, relish a breathtaking ride through Great Smoky Mountain National Park, named for the bluish mist that clings to the mountainsides.
-We overnight in Pigeon Forge, TN.
+We continue our tour to Bryson City, where it’s “all aboard” our thrilling rail excursion along the beautiful Nantahala River.
+Then, relish a breathtaking ride through Great Smoky Mountains National Park, named for the bluish mist that clings to the mountainsides.
 B, L

 DAY 8—RED SKELTON SHOW/FAREWELL

-This morning, re-live the great memories of the “Golden Age of Television” at the Red Skelton Tribute Show before we head home, filled with appreciation for the beauty, diversity, and lively folks of Blue Ridge Country.
+This morning, re-live the great memories of the “Golden Age of Television” at the Red Skelton Tribute Show before we head home, filled with appreciation of Blue Ridge Country.
 B

 Night 5: Comfort Inn, Danville, VA